These are the 12 questions for the A Level 2018 General Paper Examination (8807). For 2019 GP Paper 1 questions, click here.

 There are a few strategies in predicting and preparing for the subsequent A level GP.
 I would use an ordinary student as my benchmark.

 Firstly, focus on contemporary issues.
 Globalisation, Technology and Climate Change are the major forces shaping our world today.
 I do not recommend studying these topics in isolation.
 It is important to be well-read in these topics so you know how they impact other facades of the world today.

 Secondly, be well-versed in international politics and issues.
 Basic knowledge of the major conflicts in the world is a pre-requisite of the citizen of the 21st century (Like you wouldn’t speak highly of Isreal in front of a Muslim friend, would you?).

-Thirdly, pay attention to past assumptions that are failing.
+Thirdly, for students who want to elevate your arguments, pay attention to past assumptions that are failing.
 Coming back to Dambisa Moyo, the writer of Dead Aid, she has questioned the relevance of democracy in the developing world given how the New Rich of the 21st century have poor democratic processes (China, possible Singapore?).
 There are many assumptions that no longer hold water.
 Does capitalism really increase wealth for everyone?
 Do we really need to reverse climate change?
 Does hard work really pay off?
 Is marriage really an inherent human desire?
 Given the rising middle class, is driving a car / flying really an individual right?
 Thinking about these issues can open up doors for more in-depth discussion (read: good for exam too).

 The Cambridge examiners setting your paper are looking for candidates who are keeping up with all the aforementioned issues.
 In the mean time, we wil be publishing posts on more in-depth analysis of each question in the 2018 GCE Examination.
 You can contact us for help and resources like our super helpful lazy sheets.
 While we do not publish them openly, we are certainly open to sharing them with anyone who wants to learn.